Abstract

 The model proposed in this paper improves on the traditional ViT by integrating the WTConv and SLAttention modules into the ViT architecture for ship radiation noise recognition.
 This enhancement allows the model to better extract effective features when processing input data with high spatiotemporal complexity, thereby improving the accuracy of image classification.
 The main structure of the model is shown in Figure 2.
 First, the audio signal is converted into a time–frequency spectrogram using the Short-Time Fourier Transform (STFT), which is then fed into the network.
 The basic calculation formula is as follows:

-where x(k) represents the signal sequence, and g(km) is the window function.
+where x(k) represents the signal sequence, and g(k − m) is the window function.
 The ranges of m and n are determined by the signal length L and the window length N. Specifically, 0 ≤ m ≤ L − N and 0 ≤ n ≤ N − 1.

-where W is convolution kernel.
+where is convolution kernel.

 After decomposition and convolution, the inverse Wavelet Transform (IWT) is used to reconstruct the multi-scale features back to the original feature dimensions.
 The reconstruction can be expressed as:

-where G is the wavelet reconstruction filter and X is the reconstructed signal.
+where is the wavelet reconstruction filter and is the reconstructed signal.
 Finally, residual connections are used to retain the original input information on top of the wavelet convolution operation.
 The formula for the residual connection is:

-where X is original input image.
+where is original input image.

 In the Transformer encoder part, the traditional attention mechanism (Attention) can be expressed as: